 The Magic handled Detroit last time they met earlier this season in Orlando.
 Let’s hope the Pistons can take advantage of the Magic on Tuesday.

-Tags: Andre Drummond Brandon Jennings Brandon Wright Chauncey Billups Dallas Mavericks Detroit Pistons Greg Monroe Jose Calderon Josh Smith Kentavious Caldwell-Pope Kyle Singler Maurice Cheeks Monta Ellis NBA New Rodney Stuckey Vince Carter Will Bynum
+Tags: Andre Drummond Brandon Jennings Brandon Wright Chauncey Billups Dallas Mavericks Detroit Pistons Greg Monroe Jose Calderon Josh Smith Kentavious Caldwell-Pope Kyle Singler Maurice Cheeks Monta Ellis NBA News New Rodney Stuckey Vince Carter Will Bynum